alanesq/DRO/README.md

 In an attempt to try and make the calipers more robust I have put some insulation tape over the vircuit board (between the circuit and the slider) as I think the bare circuit board is very volnurable to damp entering and corroding the board.
 See pic here:    [https://github.com/alanesq/DRO/pics/caliperMod.jpg](https://github.com/alanesq/DRO/blob/main/pics/caliperMod.jpg)
+It may also be an idea to coat the rest of the circuit board in some kind of conformal coating (clear nail varnish?) and maybe some kind of dust seal around the slider where it enters the reader?

 I have found that some of my plug in USB power supplies upset the calipers resulting in the readings being random or steadily increasing for no reason.
-I suspect a decent sized capacitor on the power feed to the CYD is a good idea.
+I suspect a decent sized capacitor on the power feed to the CYD will be a very good idea.

 If you are planning to try my sketch let me know first (alanesq@disroot.org) as I will probably have a more recent version I can upload for you.